 If the blister has reached a point where it hurts while one is walking and doing daily activities, then it is recommended to puncture the blister and allow the excess fluid to drain (Mitnick n.d.).
 The runner should not remove the skin of the blister because by doing so, the blister may become infected.

-Metatarsalgia is mainly caused by the shape of your foot.
+The shape of your foot mainly causes Metatarsalgia.
 The reason that the shape of the foot causes Metatarsalgia is unclear, but researchers and therapists know how to reduce the incidences of Metatarsalgia.
 This is an easy injury to take care of as it is localized in the metatarsal joints that are inflamed and causing pain.
-Since this condition involves inflamed joints the best advice would be to rest the foot, ice, and take pain medication that reduces inflammation (Cohen 2007).
+Since this condition involves inflamed joints, the best advice would be to rest the foot, ice, and take pain medication that reduces inflammation (Cohen 2007).

 Other treatments to prevent Metatarsalgia from occurring are to change running shoes and increase padding.
 Shoe inserts may also be used to relieve pressure on the metatarsals (Cohen 2007).

 If discomfort in the foot still exists, it may be necessary to consult their local physical therapist for other options such as ultrasound, a form of deep heat, to help fight off the pain and inflammation.

-Morton's Syndrome is the inflammation of a nerve found between the third and fourth metatarsal producing pain in the toes causing inability to move the toes.
+Morton's Syndrome is the inflammation of a nerve found between the third and fourth metatarsal producing pain in the toes, causing an inability to move the toes.
 Treatment for this injury varies with the degree of severity.
 Surgery for Morton's Syndrome is the last resort.
 Rather than surgery, therapy is recommended involving experimentation with various modalities to assist in the process of recovery.

 Techniques for therapy involve changing the type of shoe wear and increase the padding on the injured area.
 The medical specialist may prescribe orthotic inserts to relieve pressure on the inflamed nerve (Morton's Neuroma 2008).